 will not leave.
 Our faith and trust were betrayed.
 We have long

 memories.
-I know I won't leave my home again.
-That is because
+I know I will not leave my home again.
+That is precisely because

 promises were not kept.